 Baley let her have the worst.
 He said, "My friend is out-of-City."
 The woman looked finally and completely outraged.
 She said, "Home City, please."
 Baley intercepted the ball for Daneel once again.
 "All records are to be credited to the Police Department.
 No details necessary.
 Official business."
-The woman brought down a pad of slips with a jerk of her arm and ten to supply him with fingerprints.
+The woman brought down a pad of slips with a jerk of her arm and filled in the necessary matter in dark-light code with practiced pressings of the first two fingers of her right hand.
+She said, "How long will you be eating here?"
+"Till further notice," said Baley.